 Is there any general advice I should follow?

-or contact the MTCU branch where your application was processed.
+or contact the MCU branch where your application was processed.

 - Keep receipts for all books and expenses related to your program.